Looking for a fast, easy STEAM project for creating insects? Try craft foam shapes!

 I haven't really made a big announcement about it, but on October 6, 2020 my picture book, How to Build an Insect (illustrated by Anne Lambelet) is coming out.
 There is a preorder page on Amazon, but -- sorry -- no cover yet.
+Edit: The publication date has been moved to April 2021.

 To celebrate, I'm starting a series of posts to encourage children to learn about insects through building models, creating art and making crafts.
 Each post will feature ideas for a particular insect group.